sftinc/node-swarm/README.md

 ### Using Data in Functions and Instructions

 Data can be passed and modified throughout the conversation.
-The data is passed to a function or Agent instruction via the dataParam (defaults to \_data):
+The data is passed to a function or Agent instruction via the dataParam (defaults to \_data - [see Swarm Client](#swarm-client)) :

 ```javascript
 // Function that gets the temperature